Why Studios Pass on 95% of Game Writer Applications

-The insight that turns 'we're not interested' into 'when can you start?'
+The insider framework that turns 'we're not interested' into 'when can you start?'

 Saturday, August 23rd